 Expressive Surrealism

 • Depictions of other worlds/imaginary scenes that are rendered with visible strokes/marks

-In pieces that are balanced between the expressive action of the artist and the rendering of an imagined scene, a work of art can simultaneously bring the viewer into a new reality and allow the viewer to sense the emotion that charges the vision.
+In works of art that combine the expressive action of the artist and the rendering of an imagined scene, the artist can simultaneously bring the viewer into a new reality and allow the viewer to sense the emotion that charges the vision.
 This emotion might be the artist's reaction to the envisioned realm, and/or it might be an indication of the realm's emotional quality.

-The brushwork, mark making, strokes, etc. that are woven into an imagined scene can serve as a reminder to the viewer that a living human being experienced this vision... that this painting/drawing is not merely a computer-generated view of a video game.
-The presence of expressive rendering throughout the piece keeps the viewer from entirely losing him or herself in the illusion portrayed, maintaining a sense of the artist's emotional response to the imagined scene.
+The brushwork, mark making, strokes, etc. that are woven into an imagined scene can serve as a reminder to the viewer that someone created this world with their own imagination and rendered it with their own hand.
+The presence of expressive rendering throughout the piece can also keep the viewer from entirely losing him or herself in the illusion portrayed.

+Expressive Surrealism